Infineon/wifi-mw-core/README.md

 * CY8CKIT-062S2-43012

 ## Integration Notes
 * A set of pre-defined configuration files have been bundled with this library for FreeRTOS, lwIP and mbedTLS.
-The developer is expected to
+The developer is expected to:
    * Copy the FreeRTOSConfig.h file from configs directory to the top level code example directory in the project
-   * Configure the MBEDTLS_USER_CONFIG_FILE in the code example project's Makefile to "configs/mbedtls_user_config.h"
+   * Configure C Macro MBEDTLS_USER_CONFIG_FILE to "configs/mbedtls_user_config.h".
+Add it to DEFINES in the code example project's Makefile
    * lwIP configuration file will be automatically picked up during compilation
 * Libraries lwIP and mbedTLS contain reference and test applications.
 In order for these applications to not conflict with the code exampples, a cyignore file is also included with this library.
 This file has to be renamed to .cyignore and copied to the top level code example directory